Load Cell Minimum Weight

 Furthermore, the individual components of a load cell system itself can introduce errors that change the ability of the system to measure small loads accurately.
 Figure 1 shows a block diagram of a typical load cell system.

-The analog portion of load cell system consists of several strain gauge sensors and a Wheatstone bridge (both built into the load cell), an amplifier and offset stage, an ADC converter, and a power supply.
+The analog portion of load cell system consists of several strain gauge sensors and a Wheatstone bridge (both built into the load cell), an amplifier and offset stage, an analog-to-digital converter (ADC), and a power supply.
 Each of these stages can affect the reliability and accuracy of a load cell system.

 How a Load Cell System Works